-- I. Remove the I/O shield located at the rear of the system unit and replace it with the I/O shield included in the package.
+- 1. Remove the I/O shield located at the rear of the system unit and replace it with the I/O shield included in the package.
 Refer to your system chassis manual for instructions on removing and installing the I/O shield. - 2.
-Install the system board into the chassis. - 3.
+After you have finished installing or upgrading the system board, install the system board into the chassis. - 3.
 Install all expansion cards, cables and connectors. - 4.
 Replace the system unit cover.
 Reconnect all power cords and cables. - 5.
 You may now turn on the power of your system unit.
 After you power up your system, the BIOS message appears on your screen and the memory count begins.
 After the memory test, the following message will appear on the screen: